berkiyo/celery/README.md

 # celery
-Yet another compound interest app
+A fancy compound interest app for Linux, currently work in progress...